markuswissinger/ducktestpy/doc/doc.rst

 objects in containers and mappings are considered.
 For example: if B is subtype of A, then list[B] is considered a subtype of list[A].

 Empty container and mapping types are considered subtypes of non-empty conainers and mappings.
+Therefore empty containers/mappings are omitted, when non-empty ones are present in the same type tag.
 A *list* is not equivalent to a *list of any*.

 installation